brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 kph).
 This is slow enough that I don't get out of breath at all and can easily type and do all my normal work while walking.

 When I first got the treadmill, I'd walk for about 10-15 minutes, roughly 2-3 times per day.
-That adds up to just 20-45 minutes per day, which isn't much in an 8-hour workday, but still makes a huge difference compared to being sedentary the entire time.
+That added up to just 20-45 minutes per day, which isn't much in an 8-hour workday, but still makes a huge difference compared to being sedentary the entire time.